 Figuring out the order in which you should catch up with your credit repair is not difficult – especially if you have more than one debt to juggle.
 Your mortgage should always come first, particularly if you don’t want a foreclosure on your home.
 Next comes your car loan – otherwise, your vehicle might get repossessed.
 To avoid any issues, you may want to contact your lender and see if there’s anything that you can do to push the due date until you are all caught up.
 Make the minimum monthly payments, and little by little, your score will start healing itself.

 Keep in mind that utility bills such as your mobile phone, Internet, or cable will not affect your credit if you make your payments on time.
 The only time when this might become a problem is if you let them go a lot past their due date.
 If you have services that you no longer use, you might want to cancel your subscription.
-It’s one of the first steps towards credit repair.
+It’s one of the first steps towards credit repair and can help to improve your credit rating after unemployment.

 Get Positive Info Off Your Report